fbpazos/Trabajo-Fin-Master/Python_BNumMet/Readme.md

 docker run -d --name sonarqube -p 9000:9000 sonarqube
 ```
 Since its running locally, you can access the server at http://localhost:9000, and the default credentials are admin/admin.
-Additionally, for simplicity with login go to Administration -> Security -> Disable "Force User Authentication". ()
+Additionally, for simplicity with login go to Administration -> Security -> Disable "Force User Authentication".
+(This is not recommended for production environments)

 Run the analysis